-The paper then shares findings on the nature of perpetual bonds.
 Perpetual bonds are fixed income securities without any maturity dates tied to it.
 Perpetual bonds are ranked higher than normal equities and classified to be junior to bonds with a defined maturity.
 Perpetual bonds are also commonly known as “Perps” or “Consol”.
 The interest on the principal amount is paid out in perpetuity.
-In essence, the notion of perpetual bond is quite similar to a dividend-paying share in the sense where as long as investors are in possession of the bond, they will be getting a recurring interest pay-out for as long as the bond is with them
+In essence, the notion of perpetual bond is quite similar to a dividend-paying share in the sense where as long as investors are in possession of the bond, they will be getting a recurring interest pay-out for as long as the bond is with them.

-Perpetual bonds differ from ordinary bonds in that perpetuals have no maturity date, usually have a callable feature, the coupon is not guaranteed and resembles equity in some aspects.
+Perpetual bonds differ from ordinary bonds in that perpetuals have no maturity date, usually have a callable feature, the coupon is not guaranteed and resembles equity in some respects.

 “The Shari’ah substitute for bonds is investment Sukuk.”
 The overall risk profile and economic return for a Sukuk investor has some similarities albeit differences to a conventional bond where the bondholder is a debtor of the issuer